Choosing an Orchid Plant – Orchid Bliss

 Choosing an Orchid to Gift

-Being an educated and discriminating shopper will help you buy the healthiest, most exquisite orchid for your money, one that will lift your spirit and everyone else who will have the pleasure of seeing it.
+No matter which type of orchid you choose, being an educated and discriminating shopper will help you buy the healthiest, most exquisite orchid for your money, one that will lift your spirit and everyone else who will have the pleasure of seeing it.
 After giving my friend Mary Gardner an orchid, she texted me this kind message:

 “Why does that orchid make me so happy?
 Is it because it feels so good to get an unexpected thank you, or is it because the flower itself is so delicate and beautiful that it touches my soul?
 Do they do that for you too?
 Either way, it sure made my day, thank you.”

-Spread the joy, share an orchid!
+Spread the joy, and share an orchid!